The Beginner’s Guide to the Anabolic Fasting Diet

 Could there be a method for gaining muscle and losing fat at the same time?
 The short answer is, yes!
 An anabolic fasting diet.

 If you are after a shredded physique, you need to know about this tried and true method for packing on gains while burning off fat.
-Follow along to learn everything you need to know about the anabolic diet and how to make it work for you.
+Follow along to learn everything you need to know about the anabolic fasting diet plan and how to make it work for you.

 What Is an Anabolic Fasting Diet?